 As we continue to progress in the digital information age, donors are becoming more easily distracted.
 In order for them to make a charitable investment in your organization, they want to see the bells and whistles on your nonprofit website, an out of the box approach that grabs their attention and maintains it.
 More and more, it’s becoming an essential for nonprofits to not only articulate their story with powerful language, but market it in a way that makes people want to continue reading, eventually persuading them to take action.

-Save the Children’s founder Eglantine Jeb, perfectly articulates this pressing issue,
+The founder of Save the Children, Eglantine Jeb, perfectly articulates this pressing issue,

 “We have to devise means of making known the facts in such a way as to touch the imagination of the world.
 The world is not ungenerous, but unimaginative and very busy.”